 - 1. Determination of total hardness of water by complexometric method using EDTA - 2.
-Determination of chloride content of water by Argentometry - 3.
+Estimation of Fe+2 by Dichrometry. - 3.
 Estimation of an HCl by Conductometric titrations - 4.
 Estimation of Acetic acid by Conductometric titrations - 5.
 Estimation of HCl by Potentiometric titrations - 6.
 Estimation of Fe2+ by Potentiometry using KMnO4 - 7.
 Determination of rate constant of acid catalysed hydrolysis of methyl acetate - 8.
 Synthesis of Aspirin and Paracetamol - 9.
-Thin layer chromatography calculation of $R_f$ values. eg. ortho and para nitro phenols - 10.
+Thin layer chromatography calculation of R_f values. eg ortho and para nitro phenols - 10.
 Determination of acid value of coconut oil - 11.
 Verification of freundlich adsorption isotherm-adsorption of acetic acid on charcoal - 12.
-Determination of viscosity of castor oil and ground nut oil by using Ostwald's viscometer. - 13.
-Determination of partition coefficient of acetic acid between n-butanol and water. - 14.
-Determination of surface tension of a give liquid using stalagmometer.
+Determination of viscosity of Coconut oil and ground nut oil by using Ostwald's viscometer. - 13.
+Determination of surface tension of a give liquid using stalagmometer. - 14.
+Determination of partition coefficient of acetic acid between n-butanol and water.